k1915361/2024-Nov-frontend-nextjs/README.md

 ### 2025

-[ ] new model saved in file system after an action.
+[ ] Update API's file storage source to MinIO.
 [ ] Integrate models and dataset action AI/dataset scripts.
 [ ] Setup Ngrok to make servers available online.
-[ ] Update API's data source to MinIO.

 [ ] DD.MM.
 Todo description.

+[x] 7.03. new model saved in file system after an action.
 [x] 22.02.
 Make general/standardized/normalized naming of functions and variables for better code reusability (to `directory`, `original`, `create_directory` from `dataset_directory`, `original_dataset`, `model_directory`, `original_model`, `get_unique_model_directory`, etc.).
 [x] 22.02.
 Make reusable Action and Task saving (to database and file system) function for both Dataset and Model.
 [x] 22.02.
 Make video demo and send to Team of the update at 22nd Feb.